Craft Projects

 Penguin fact #5: Most penguins are black and white, but some may have shades of yellow, orange, and blue!

-Mario still remains so popular today that we’ve made a list of Mario Perler bead patterns.
+Mario remains so popular today that we’ve made a list of Mario Perler bead patterns.

 Photo credit: My Cross Stitch Patterns

-Children today may not be familiar with this very relatable figure, but there are adults who might recognize Pingu, the main character of the classic clay-animated show with the same name.
+Children today may not be familiar with this very relatable figure, but some adults might recognize Pingu, the main character of the classic clay-animated show with the same name.

 Allow children to be acquainted with this playful penguin by following this design by My Cross Stitch Patterns.